-Survivor pension: The monthly pension paid to a widow(er) or cohabiting partner with no eligible children is 80% of the monthly base survivor pension; 60% if there is one eligible child; and 50% if there are two or more eligible children.
-(Life insurance tops up the accumulated capital in the deceased's individual account if the balance plus accrued rights under the social insurance system (if applicable) is less than the required minimum to finance the survivor pension.)
+Survivor pension: 90% of the monthly base survivor pension is paid to a widow(er) or cohabiting partner with no eligible children; 70% if there is one eligible child; and 50% if there are two or more eligible children.
+(Life insurance tops up the accumulated capital in the deceased's individual account if the balance plus accrued rights under the social insurance system (if applicable) is less than the required minimum survivor pension.)